LysSanzMoreta/Vegvisir_epitopes/README.md

       model_outputs_train_test.p
 ```

 Some of the outputs are labelled with a suffix "HIGH_CONFIDENCE", these are the result of manually assigning some of the
-data points as having a highly confident label (i.e they were tested more often with similar results).
+data points as having a highly confident label (i.e they seemed to have been experimentally tested more often with similar results).
 They are not that many
 of these data points and the dataset is already small enough, so the metrics/stadistics computed over them are not very meaningful.
+If you set
+the *confidence_score* for a data point higher than 0.7 (in a scale from 0-1), then it would be put into the "High confidence class".

-Recall that in the paper all metrics are computed over the regression scores (logits) and not the
+Recall that in the paper all metrics are computed over the regression scores (average logits) and not the
-binary outputs, to avoid issues with threshold finding.
+binary outputs, to avoid issues with setting a threshold.

+Do not hesitate to submit an issue/ask questions if something is not clear.

+Leave a star if this repository is useful for your research